42nd Infantry Division (United States): Deaths of Esposito and Allen

 Captain Phillip Esposito and First Lieutenant Louis Allen were killed on 7 June 2005, at Forward Operating Base Danger in Tikrit, Iraq by a M18A1 Claymore mine placed in the window of Esposito's office.
-Esposito was commander, Headquarters and Headquarters Company, 42ID.
-Allen had recently arrived in Iraq to serve as Esposito's executive officer, or second in command.
+Esposito was the commander of the Headquarters and Headquarters Company, 42ID, while Allen had recently arrived in Iraq to serve as Esposito's executive officer, or second in command.

 Military investigators determined that the mine was deliberately placed and detonated with the intention of killing Esposito and Allen.
-Staff Sergeant Alberto B. Martinez from the officers' unit was charged in the killing but was acquitted in a court-martial trial at Fort Bragg, North Carolina, on 4 December 2008.
+Staff Sergeant Alberto B. Martinez, from the officers' unit, was charged in the killing but was acquitted in a court-martial trial at Fort Bragg, North Carolina, on 4 December 2008.
 The case was one of only two publicly announced alleged fragging incidents among U.S. forces during the Iraq War.

 Subsequently, Siobhan Esposito and Barbara Allen, the widows of the officers, continued to pursue justice for their husbands' deaths, pushing for the military to strictly enforce regulations that prohibit threats against superiors and require soldiers to report violations of "good order and discipline."